lorrainescanlon/farmers-market-review/TESTING.md

 ### CSS Validation [Jigsaw](https://jigsaw.w3.org/css-validator/)
 No errors reported

 ![css validation](/static/docs/images/cssvalidation.PNG)

 ### Javascript Validation [JSHint](https://jshint.com/)
-One error returned regarding an undefined variable.
+One warning returned regarding an undefined variable.

 ![javascript validation](/static/docs/images/jshint.PNG)

 No action required as this is a custom bootstrap variable and did not need to be defined inside the script.